Exact and high order discretization schemes for Wishart processes and their affine extensions: Numerical results on the simulation methods

-In Table~\ref{Result_Table}, we have calculated by a Monte-Carlo method one value of the characteristic function of a Wishart process.
-It is also known analytically thanks to~\eqref{Car_Wishart}, and we have indicated in each case the exact value.
+In Table~\ref{ResultTable}, we have calculated by a Monte Carlo method one value of the characteristic function of a Wishart process.
+It is also known analytically thanks to~(\ref{CarWishart}), and we have indicated in each case the exact value.
 We have considered dimensions $d=3$ and $d=10$.
-We have given in each case an example where $\alpha \ge d$ and another one where $d-1 \le \alpha < d$.
-We have used the different algorithms presented in this paper: ``$2^{nd}$ order bis'' stands for the scheme given by Lemma~\ref{lem_pot_aff} and Corollary~\ref{Sch_2_bis} (with the moment-matching variables~\eqref{VariableY}), ``$2^{nd}$ order'' stands for the scheme given by Lemma~\ref{lem_pot_aff} and Proposition~\ref{SGeneralAff} (with~\eqref{VariableY} and the second order scheme for the CIR given by~\cite{Alfonsi}), ``$3^{rd}$ order'' stands for the scheme given by Proposition~\ref{prop_weak_nu} (with~\eqref{VariableY5} and the third order scheme for the CIR given by~\cite{Alfonsi}), and ``Corrected Euler'' stands for the corrected Euler-Maruyama scheme presented in the beginning of this section.
-For the exact scheme, we have both considered the cases with one time-step~$T$ and $N$~time-steps~$T/N$.
-Of course, the first case is sufficient to calculate an expectation that only depends on~$X_T$, but the second case allows to compute also pathwise expectations.
-For each method, we have given the value obtained and the time needed on our computer (3000~MHz CPU).
+We have given in each case an example where $\alpha\ge d$ and another one where $d-1 \le\alpha< d$.
+We have used the different algorithms\vadjust{\goodbreak} presented in this paper: ``$2$nd-order bis'' stands for the scheme given by Theorem~\ref{fastsecondorderthm} [with the moment-matching variables (\ref{VariableY})], ``$2$nd order'' stands for the scheme given by Theorem~\ref{secondorderthm} (with (\ref{VariableY}) and the second-order scheme for the CIR given by \cite{Alfonsi}), ``$3$rd order'' stands for the scheme given by Theorem \ref{thirdordertheorem} (with (\ref{VariableY5}) and the third-order scheme for the CIR given by~\cite{Alfonsi}) and ``Corrected Euler'' stands for the corrected Euler--Maruyama scheme (\ref{EulerC}).
+For the exact scheme, we have considered both the cases with one time-step $T$ and $N$ time-steps $T/N$.
+Of course, the first case is sufficient to calculate an expectation that only depends on $X_T$, but the second case allows us to also compute pathwise expectations.
+For each method, we have given the value obtained and the time needed (in seconds) on our computer (3000 MHz~CPU).